Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/README.md

 Eu citizens are advised to order PCBs at [JLCPCB](https://jlcpcb.com/) to avoid additional prohibitive taxes with customs (taxes paid at order).
 I've never had a quality problem with them, unlike other well-known manufacturers whose printed circuit boards were of fairly average quality, with the added bonus of a gift from customs.

 ## Game Boy Printer Emulator PCB for the Arduino Uno
-Arduino Uno compatible PCB to connect cleanly different projects around the Game Boy Printer using serial cable:
+Arduino Uno compatible PCB to connect cleanly different projects around the Game Boy Printer:
 - [The original Game Boy Printer Emulator](https://github.com/mofosyne/arduino-gameboy-printer-emulator)
 - [The GBCamera Android Manager](https://github.com/Mraulio/GBCamera-Android-Manager)
 - [The direct PC to Game Boy Printer interface](https://github.com/Raphael-Boichot/PC-to-Game-Boy-Printer-interface)